4d/docs/website/translated_docs/es/ViewPro/formulas.md

 Alternate solutions are available to declare fields or methods as functions in your 4D View Pro areas.
 These solutions are maintained for compatibility reasons and can be used in specific cases.
 However, using the [`VP SET CUSTOM FUNCTIONS`](method-list.md#vp-set-custom-functions) method is recommended.

-### Referencing fields using the virtual structure
+### Referenciación de campos mediante la estructura virtual

 4D View Pro allows you to reference 4D fields using the virtual structure of the database, i.e. declared through the [`SET TABLE TITLES`](https://doc.4d.com/4dv19/help/command/en/page601.html) and/or [`SET FIELD TITLES`](https://doc.4d.com/4dv19/help/command/en/page602.html) commands with the \* parameter.
 This alternate solution could be useful if your application already relies on a virtual structure (otherwise, [using `VP SET CUSTOM FUNCTIONS`](#4d-functions) is recommended).